-The proposed new guidelines signal the biggest shift in merger review in years and announce a stated preference for "for internal growth over acquisition".
-Indeed, the new guidelines would entangle many transactions that likely would not have raised competitive concerns under prior guidelines.
-For example, the guidelines lower the market concentration threshold that establishes a presumption of anticompetitive harm.
-They announce low thresholds for market shares in supply-chain markets that would trigger concern in vertical mergers.
-They also announce new guidelines for serial acquisitions, acquisitions by potential entrants, acquisitions of nascent competitors, and mergers involving platform markets.
-They require assessment of a merger's impact on labor markets.
+The proposed new guidelines signal the biggest shift in years for merger review and articulate a stated preference "for internal growth over acquisition."
+Indeed, the new guidelines would entangle many transactions that likely would not have raised competitive concerns under prior iterations of the guidelines.
+For example, the guidelines-1) lower the market concentration threshold that would establish a presumption of anticompetitive harm; announce low market-share thresholds that would trigger concern in vertical mergers; 3) establish new approaches for assessing serial acquisitions, acquisitions by potential entrants, acquisitions of nascent competitors, and mergers involving platform markets; and 4) require assessment of a merger's impact on labor markets.
 In short, they set forth a new methodology for analyzing acquisitions that would make it easier for the Agencies to challenge future deals.

-Until 18 September, anyone may submit public comment on the proposed guidelines.
+Until September 18, anyone may submit public comments on the proposed guidelines.

-Key Takeaways
+Key takeaways

-The draft merger guidelines set out thirteen principles to guide the Agencies when evaluating the competitive effects of proposed mergers.
-The guidelines reflect the Biden Administration's aggressive stance on competition, as announced in President Biden's July 2021 Executive Order on Promoting Competition in the American Economy, which specifically tasked the Agencies with reviewing and strengthening the merger guidelines.
-If finalized as written, the new guidelines would make it easier for the Agencies to undertake enforcement actions in an effort to extract concessions from merging parties or to justify efforts to block transactions in their entirety.
+The draft guidelines set out thirteen principles that would guide the Agencies when evaluating the competitive effects of proposed mergers.
+These draft guidelines reflect the Biden Administration's aggressive stance on competition, as announced in President Biden's July 2021 Executive Order on Promoting Competition in the American Economy, which specifically tasked the Agencies with reviewing and strengthening the merger guidelines.
+If finalized as written, the new guidelines would make it easier for the Agencies to undertake enforcement actions-whether by extracting concessions from merging parties or justifying efforts to block transactions in their entirety.
 Notable changes and priorities include:

 - Lower bars for market concentration levels and market shares that warrant Agency attention.
-Changes are proposed to the Herfindahl-Hirschman Index (HHI) thresholds that the Agencies will use to apply presumptions of market concentration that warrant heightened scrutiny. - HHIs of 1,800, rather than 2,500 in prior guidelines, will cause a market to be labeled as "highly concentrated".
-This means more markets will face a structural presumption that a merger in those markets may substantially lessen competition. - Mergers that result in a market share over 30% will be seen as presenting "impermissible threat[s] of undue concentration regardless of the overall level of market concentration."
+Changes are proposed to the Herfindahl-Hirschman Index ("HHI") thresholds that the Agencies will use to apply presumptions of market concentration that warrant heightened scrutiny. - Markets with HHIs of 1,800, rather than 2,500 in prior guidelines, will be labeled as "highly concentrated"- resulting in a structural presumption that a merger in those markets may substantially lessen competition. - Mergers that result in a market share over 30% will be seen as presenting "impermissible threat[s] of undue concentration regardless of the overall level of market concentration." - Greater skepticism of acquisitions of small and nascent companies by larger firms.
+In concentrated markets, the guidelines are explicit that a merger that "eliminates even a relatively small competitor creates undue risk that the merger may substantially lessen competition."
+The guidelines also introduce concepts that would target acquisitions by larger firms even in instances where concentration levels may be lower, such as when there is evidence that the company is a "serial" acquirer or there is evidence that the company could have entered the market without the acquisition.